Building an evening routine for kids of different ages

 I have difficulty setting a routine with my two children who have a 7 year age difference and are of different sexes.
 How can I incorporate a routine that will work for everybody?
 I grew up without routine and am used to doing things as they come spur of the moment but I want to change this as I understand it builds self confidence in children.
 Help!

-Routines do indeed help kids feel more secure.
+Routines do indeed help kids feel more secure and confident.
 They also have lots of other benefits, like helping kids feel more comfortable cooperating (because they don't feel so pushed around), helping kids learn good self-care habits, and developing responsibility.
 Here's a whole article on why routines are terrific for kids.

-Bedtimes are a great place to begin because they include real rewards for your kids -- time you spend with each of them.
-That means kids will be more accepting as you introduce the new routine.
-You can explain to them that you want to make sure you get "quality time" with each of them every night.
+Bedtimes are a great place to begin because they include real rewards for your kids -- the time you spend with each of them.
+You can explain to them that you want to make sure you get "quality time" with each of them every night, which hopefully means they will be more accepting as you introduce the new routine.
+So let's use bedtimes as our example.

 Then talk with your kids about the routine.
 What do they think?
 Have you forgotten anything?
 Discussing the routine with kids helps them "own" the routine